-Fabrizio Nicolosi is a global entrepreneur with a passion for launching new businesses and helping others to develop and grow their entrepreneurial initiatives.
-He worked for more than 10 years in 5 different countries and helped hundreds of entrepreneurs to set up and run successful international businesses.
+Fabrizio Nicolosi is a global entrepreneur with a passion for launching new businesses and helping others to launch and develop their entrepreneurial initiatives.
+He’s got more than 12 years of professional experience and he worked in 7 different countries - Italy, UK, Qatar, Norway, Russia, Angola and USA.

-Coming from a family of entrepreneurs (my grandmother owned textile business), I started making my first money at early age by selling my technical drawings at school, tickets for exclusive students events, and even selling new technologies to companies.
+Coming from a family of entrepreneurs, my grandmother owned a textile business, I started making my first money at early age by selling my technical drawings to classmates at school, distributing tickets for students events, and even selling new technologies to companies.

-By the time I finished my degree at Bocconi I already was in charge of a 3,000 members organisation, which was helping alumni to get ready for the job market through CV assessment and job matching.
-For my own career I choose Eni – the 10th largest oil & gas in the world company (by revenue) and soon I was transferred from the headquarters in Rome to a very inspiring and international location: London.
+By the time I finished my university I already was in charge of an organisation with 3,000 members, which was helping recent graduates to get ready for the job market through CV assessment and job matching.
+For my own career I choose Eni – one of the largest oil & gas company in the world (by revenue) and soon I was transferred from the headquarters in Rome to a very inspiring and international location: London.

-It will continue to be a very interesting journey with further plans to explore new opportunities in US, Middle East and Asia.
+It will continue to be a very interesting journey with further plans to explore new opportunities in the USA, Middle East and Asia.